We may not know everything about the history of mankind, but one thing we can be sure of is that women have been giving birth since the dawn of time.

 Today many women give birth with lots of medical support, in a hospital or birthing center.

-Some women even take the theme one step further, and choose to have a water birth, like this brave mom bringing her little one into the world.
+Some women even take the theme one step further and choose to have a water birth, like this brave mom did.

 Doctors note that most water births are safe for uncomplicated pregnancies.

 However, a recent report by the CDC explains that neglecting one small detail — where the water comes from — can make water births deadly for newborns.

 According to the American Pregnancy Association, a water birth is:

 The process of giving birth in a tub of warm water.
 Some women choose to labor in the water and get out for delivery.
 Other women decide to stay in the water for the delivery as well.
 The theory behind water birth is that since the baby has already been in the amniotic fluid sac for nine months, birthing in a similar environment is gentler for the baby and less stressful for the mother.